Arko2016/Learning-FastAPI-ML/FastAPI_concepts.md

 While web server accepts incoming requests from client, API code helps to process the data from backend and database SGI/ASGI acts as bridge which converts the HTTP requests to a json format which can be read by API code

+SGI and ASGI are protocols which need to be implemented using Python libraries, respectively Werkzeug (Flask) and Starlette (FastAPI)

 Since FastAPI is Asynchronous, it significantly enhances performance and scalability for web applications, particularly those handling many concurrent requests or I/O-bound operations.
 This approach allows applications to handle a higher volume of requests without blocking, leading to faster response times and improved resource utilization

 2. **Fast to Code**